 - Satisfactory performance on the GRE General (Aptitude) Test (original reports required).

 - Two letters of recommendation (see the application forms).

 An academic and professional resume and a personal statement (at most one page long) about the candidate's motivation for seeking an MBS degree in Applied Computing.
 For applicants whose native language is not English, satisfactory performance on the TOEFL.
 Optionally, other supporting information, such as work or academic experience and special skills.

-All students in the Master of Business and Science degree take 8 courses in their science concentration and 7 courses in business+.
+All students in the Master of Business and Science - Applied Computing concentration need take 8 courses (24 credits) in their concentration and 7 courses (total of 19 credits) in business.
+In addition, students must attend 12 colloquium events to qualify for graduation. .
 The business courses are listed here.